Toronto van attack suspect charged with murder, motive a mystery

-TORONTO (Reuters) - The driver accused of plowing a rental van into pedestrians in Toronto was charged with 10 counts of first-degree murder and 13 counts of attempted murder at his first court appearance on Tuesday, but his motive remained a mystery.
+TORONTO (Reuters) - The driver accused of plowing a rental van into pedestrians in Toronto was charged with 10 counts of first-degree murder and 13 counts of attempted murder on Tuesday, but his motive remained a mystery.

-The deadliest mass killing in Canada in decades has the hallmarks of other deadly vehicle assaults by Islamic State supporters, but Prime Minister Justin Trudeau said on Tuesday there was no reason to suspect any national security connection.
+The deadliest mass killing in Canada in decades, which took the lives of two South Korean citizens, has the hallmarks of other deadly vehicle assaults by Islamic State supporters, but Prime Minister Justin Trudeau said on Tuesday there was no reason to suspect any national security connection.

-Suspect Alek Minassian, 25, entered a Toronto courtroom on Tuesday morning.
-His head was shaved and he looked down as prosecutors charged him in the death of 10 pedestrians and injury of 15 others in the lunchtime attack.
+Suspect Alek Minassian, 25, appeared in a courtroom in Canada’s largest city, where prosecutors charged him in the death of 10 pedestrians and injury of 15 others in the lunchtime attack that saw him drive a Ryder van for about a mile (1.6 km) along a crowded sidewalk.

+Minassian kept his shaved head down during the hearing, speaking quietly with a defense lawyer and stated his name in a steady voice when asked to do so.

+Details about the dead began to emerge on Tuesday, with a South Korean foreign ministry representative saying that two of that country’s citizens were killed and one injured in the attack.
+The representative spoke on condition of anonymity because he was not authorized to speak to the news media.

 Trudeau called on all Canadians to stand united with Toronto as flowers and scrawled messages in multiple languages piled up at a makeshift memorial in Toronto’s north end, an ethnically diverse neighborhood of towering office buildings, shops, restaurants and homes.